lime-rt/lime/doc/usermanual.rst

     (string) par->gridOutFiles[i] (optional)

-Up to 4 file names can be provided to this parameter, which allows LIME to write the entire grid information to file at each of four defined stages of completeness.
-Broadly speaking these stages are (i) grid points chosen, (ii) Delaunay tetrahedra calculated, (iii) user-provided functions sampled, (iv) populations solved.
+Up to 5 file names can be provided to this parameter, which allows LIME to write the entire grid information to file at each of four defined stages of completeness.
+Broadly speaking these stages are (i) grid points chosen, (ii) Delaunay tetrahedra calculated, (iii) density and temperature functions sampled, (iv) the remaining user-provided functions sampled, (v) populations solved.
 Any of these files can be read in again via the `par->gridInFile` parameter: LIME will calculate the stage from the information present in the file.

 The default file format is FITS, but HDF5 is now also available.
 This can be accessed by adding `USEHDF5="yes"` to the `make` command.